pwnedbyisa/terminal-calc/README.md

-# advanced-calc-cli (WIP)
+## advanced-calc-cli (WIP)

 ### Functions
- - Basically a command line calulator with some advanced functions (ex// inverse trig)
+ - basically a command line calulator with some advanced functions (ex// inverse trig) and a lil personality

 ### Currently Working On
- - Pi and e input
+ - pi and e input
- - Custom output
+ - script kiddie and morse output

 ### Later additions
- - Graphing? idk
+ - graphing? idk

 ## Misc
- - Yeah ik my code can be optimized like a lot js close your eyes idk
+ - yeah ik my code can be optimized like a lot js close your eyes idk